mbayani/Company-Specific-Disruptive-News-and-Continuity-Detector/README.md

 In this project, we built a software to detect company-specific disruptive news and continuity of news from news articles in real-time and present the right discontinuity and severity information to the user.
 The software processes the news articles and predicts whether it is disruptive for the company, which is mentioned in the news article or not.
 It then further fetches the stock price of the company in real-time and try to show the coorelation between the negative news and stock price fluctuations.

-There are 2 modes to run it (driven by settings)- 1) Batch Mode and 2) Continuous Monitoring
+There are 2 modes to run it (driven by settings)- 1) Batch Mode and 2) Interactive Mode

 1) **Batch Mode** - In this mode, some news are already copied in the input folder.
 Program process each news one-by-one and determines if news is negative for a company or not and what is the severity level.
 It shows the news severity on graph.
 Along with it, it pulls the stock price of that company during that time period.
 Trying to show the coorelation between news and its stock price.

-2) **Continuous Monitoring** - We can run the program to process live news feed.
+2) **Interactive Mode** - We can run the program to process live news feed.
 Program will monitor for any new news dropped in an input folder.
 As soon as news is dropped in a folder, it will be processed, stock process are pulled to show the effect of news.

 It will display 2 graphs -
 1) Graph that shows severity of the disruptive news